St. Teresa's Hospital

-St. Teresa's Hospital is the largest nonprofit Roman Catholic charitable hospital in Kowloon, Hong Kong.
+St. Teresa's Hospital (聖德肋撒醫院; STH) is the largest nonprofit Roman Catholic charitable hospital in Kowloon, Hong Kong.
 It is located at 327 Prince Edward Road West.

 History

 St Paul's Hospital in Causeway Bay had grown out of the caring activities undertaken by the Sisters of the Roman Catholic Christian order St. Paul de Chartres for the poor and underprivileged of the Wan Chai and Happy Valley areas of Hong Kong Island, which commenced in the mid-19th century after the order had first established itself in the then British colony.

 To provide geographically closer services for the people of Kowloon on the opposite side of Victoria Harbour, the Pauline Sisters founded St Teresa's Hospital in 1940.
-It is sometimes known locally as the "French Hospital", or "Kowloon French Hospital" to distinguish it from St. Paul's Hospital in Hong Kong Island, which is also known colloquially as the "French Hospital".
+It is sometimes known locally as the "French Hospital" (法國醫院), or "Kowloon French Hospital" (九龍法國醫院) to distinguish it from St. Paul's Hospital in Hong Kong Island, which is also known colloquially as the "French Hospital".
 The location of the hospital was next to the demolished Ma Tau Wai, an indigenous village that the modern-day area was named after.
 (Note: The official address of the hospital did not mention Ma Tau Wai or that the hospital is located within Kowloon City District.)

 St Teresa's has 1,050 beds and offers a very wide range of specialisations.
 The hospital is a member of the Hong Kong Private Hospitals Association.

 St Teresa's Hospital is surveyed and accredited bi-annually by QHA Trent Accreditation of the United Kingdom, a major international healthcare accreditation group.